TheRealNin/ns2-rebirth/rebirth.md

 ## Latest Changes

-### April 8
+### April 14
-* Shader fixes and performance improvements
-* Some fixes for spectator mode.
+* Fixed commander bot perf problems
+* Fixed a vanilla issue where tracers and ricochets were not exactly where your bullets were hitting
+* Fixed some alien upgrades not working.
 Please keep sending in bugs using the report button below!
 * Acid rocket has moved to biomass 6 (was biomass 7)

 ## Alien-specific changes